 The procedure for release of information/data in Article 12 a and b should apply in all cases.

 For paragraph 4, expand to include firewalls, databases, and other technical components.
-"IT Infrastrucure" may be considered as part of the definition as well, and may require the input of an IT / Networking/ Server Expert.
+"IT Infrastructure" may be considered as part of the definition as well, and may require the input of an IT / Networking/ Server Expert.

 Article 12